-Use this feature to access a specific outside line (where LL is a system line number) when the line is not in use.
+Use this feature to access a specific outside line (where \mathtt{LL} is a system line number) when the line is not in use.
 This feature is useful for accessing a line that is not assigned to the telephone.

 - This procedure applies to individual lines.
 If you have a pooled extension and you want to access lines in pools that are not assigned to your extension, dial the pool access code at the intercom dial tone. - If a line is in use, you cannot access it with this feature (you hear busy tone).
-For information about accessing a ringing or held call, or joining a call in progress, see "Direct Line Pickup-Active Line (I68LL)" on page 8-33. - If Line Access Restriction or Pool Access Restriction is set to No Access or In Only for a line assigned to an extension or lines within a pool, a user at the restricted extension hears busy tone if Direct Line Pickup is used to access that line to place a call.
+For information about accessing a ringing or held call, or joining a call in progress, see "Direct Line Pickup-Active Line (I68LL)" on page 8-39. - If Line Access Restriction or Pool Access Restriction is set to No Access or In Only for a line assigned to an extension or lines within a pool, a user at the restricted extension hears busy tone if Direct Line Pickup is used to access that line to place a call. - You can also use Direct Line Pickup-Idle Line (I8LL) to access the Loudspeaker Paging Line (#617).
+The call converts automatically to a Loudspeaker Paging call (same as I70).